mcguffin/acf-quickedit-fields/readme.txt

 == Changelog ==

 = 3.1.8 =
+ - Fix: Typo which caused a fatal in PHP 8

+= 3.1.8 =
  - Improvement: Hide WordPress Taxonomy UI from quick/bulk if ACF Taxonomy is present
  - Fix: PHP warning in taxonomy field
  - Fix: PHP warning in link field